EDAO-Project/Jazero/README.md

 cd ..
 ```

-Now, all executable .jar files are in the new folder respective `target`.
+Now, all executable .jar files are in the new folder `target`.
 These can be executed with `java -jar <JAR FILE>`.

 ## Working with Jazero
-Here we describe working with Jazero, how to load Jazero with tables, load indexes, load embeddings, and search Jazero.
+Here, we describe working with Jazero: how to load Jazero with tables, load indexes, load embeddings, and search Jazero.

 ### Loading Jazero
 Tables in Jazero are loaded and stored either natively on disk or in HDFS (HDFS is not yet supported).
-Loading of embeddings must be performed first as the embeddings are used to construct indexes during loading of tables.
+Loading of embeddings must be performed first, as the embeddings are used to construct indexes during loading of tables.

 ##### Loading Embeddings

-Jazero also uses embeddings to represent entities.
+One representation model in Jazero is by embeddings.
-Consider using <a href="https://github.com/EDAO-Project/DBpediaEmbedding">this</a> repository to generate RDF embeddings.
+Consider using <a href="https://github.com/EDAO-Project/DBpediaEmbedding">this</a> repository to generate RDF2Vec embeddings.

 Every entity embedding must be contained in one line in the embeddings file, and each value must be separated by the same delimiter.
 This includes the entity itself.
-Below is an example of what an embeddings file of three entities could look like where the space character is the delimiter:
+Below is an example of what an embeddings file of three entities would look like where the space character is the delimiter:

 ```
 https://dbpedia.org/page/Barack_Obama -3.21 13.2122 53.32 -2.23 0.4353 8.231